Find a Lender-Approved Local Conveyancer in Tenbury Wells

 Ready to buy a new home?
 Find a law firm approved by your lender.

-Examples of recent conveyancing in Tenbury Wells since January 2025*
+Examples of recent conveyancing in Tenbury Wells since February 2025*

 Recently asked questions about conveyancing in Tenbury Wells

-Skipton will need an independent valuation of the property.
+Santander will need an independent valuation of the property.
 Your lawyer will not arrange this.
-Usually Skipton will appoint their own surveyor to do this, and you will have to pay for it.
+Usually Santander will appoint their own surveyor to do this, and you will have to pay for it.
 Remember that this is a valuation for mortgage purposes and not a survey.
 You may wish to consider appointing your own Tenbury Wells surveyor to carry out a survey or prepare a home buyers report on the property.
 It is up to you to satisfy yourself that the property is structurally sound before you buy it.
 If the survey or report reveals that building work is needed, you should tell your solicitor.
 You may wish to renegotiate with the seller.

 Last updated